 The Average Cost of a Rental Car in Today’s World

 Flash forward!
 Today, conversely, the Kia will cost you more like $250 per day (if there is even one available) and never mind the Jeep: That’s going to set you back closer to $400 per day — and we’ve seen them inch up towards $800.00.
 And if you wait until your arrival to choose, they‘ll be out of wheels and you’ll be out of luck, as cars are booking up two to three months in advance these days.
 Ten-speed bike, anyone?

 So what happened?
 Why has the price of renting a vehicle on the Garden Isle skyrocketed?
 Why has the supply plummeted?
 (And why didn’t you think to pack your most comfy walking shoes?)

 Wheels of Fortune

 Last year, the Hawaiian islands mandated a bevy of steep travel restrictions to keep residents safe during the pandemic, and as a result the number of visitors to Kauai shrunk dramatically.
 The rent a car companies had so few customers they were forced to start selling off their fleets just to stay a float.
-Now that vaccinations are on the rise and restrictions are easing up, more and more travelers are happily flocking back to the island — but there are simply not enough rental cars to meet demand.
+Now that vaccinations are on the rise and restrictions are easing up, more and more travelers are happily flocking back to the island — but there are simply not enough rental cars to meet demand of those visiting Kauai.
 (Note: Before you decide to skip the islands this year, this crisis is afoot in various destinations across the mainland, as well.)

 So what is a prudent traveler to do?
 What are the alternatives?
 The concierge team at our beautiful resort on Kauai’s sunny South Shore have some smart and creative recommendations for their guests.
 Here are six of them: